iamlab-cmu/frankapy/README.md

 * ROS Kinetic / Melodic
 * [Protocol Buffers](https://github.com/protocolbuffers/protobuf)

+## Computer Setup Instructions

+This library is intended to be installed on any computer in the same ROS network with the computer that interfaces with the Franka (we call the latter the Control PC).
+`FrankaPy` will send commands to [franka-interface](https://github.com/iamlab-cmu/franka-interface), which actually controls the robot.

 ## Install ProtoBuf

 **This is only needed if you plan to modify the proto messages.
 You don't need to install or compile protobuf for using frankapy**

-1. Read installation instructions here https://github.com/protocolbuffers/protobuf/blob/master/src/README.md.

-2. We use both C++ and Python versions of protobufs so you would need to install Protobufs from source.
-In short you will have to do the following.
-NOTE: However, make to read protobuf installation instructions once.
+We use both C++ and Python versions of protobufs so you would need to install Protobufs from source.

 Do `nproc` to find out how many cores you have, and use that as the `N` number in the `make` command below: